hwfan/DriveDownloader/README.md

  - [x] General downloader API - one class for download, and several inheritance classes to load the configurations.
  - [ ] Command-line UI - apostrophes will not be needed in the newest version.
+ - [ ] Widget based UI - PyQt, X Window, ...
  - [ ] Support more netdrives - Dropbox, MEGA, ...
- - [ ] (Optional) automatically change any kind of url to the corresponding direct link.
- - [ ] (Optional) Widget based UI - PyQt, X Window, ...
  - [ ] Multi-process downloading.
  - [ ] Downloading files from a list.